– 5 min read

 If your goal is to educate and raise awareness, then reach out to healthcare professionals and local patients for anecdotal stories.
 You’ll have happier readers and better web traffic with relevant content.
 If your goal is to decrease calls to your service center, then rethink the information architecture of your documentation.
 Make sure information is searchable, up-to-date, and organized logically.
 By testing your content, you’ll know your audience agrees with your information architecture.

 Every healthcare organization can connect to their audience through better content.
-If you’re looking to improve the consistency of voice, writing style, and terminology in your organization’s content, start your free trial of the Writer AI writing assistant for businesses.
+If you’re looking to improve the consistency of voice, writing style, and terminology in your organization’s content, start your free trial of the Writer AI writing platform for businesses.